 Different Vaccines Available

-There are several different vaccines available now and more in the pipeline.
-The general push from the medical community is that the best vaccine is the one that is available to you now.
-ACOG states there is currently no preference for using one COVID-19 vaccine over another except for 16-17-year-olds who are only eligible for the Pfizer-BioNtech vaccine.
-Individuals should receive any product made available to them and be confident in the vaccine’s ability to provide a high level of protection from COVID-19 illness.
-The CDC urges that you get any COVID-19 vaccine available when you are eligible and not wait for a specific brand.
-Even so, if you prefer one brand over another, you can seek out that vaccine.
+There are three different vaccines available in the United States.
+ACOG states there is currently no preference for using one COVID-19 vaccine over another except for 12-17-year-olds who are only eligible for the Pfizer-BioNTech vaccine.
+There are differences in the safety and efficacy of these vaccines.
+If you prefer one brand over another, you can seek out that vaccine.
 The CDC has a vaccine finder tool that allows you to search based on vaccine brand.
-Availability may vary based on your doctor of the facility where you are vaccinated.
+Availability may vary based on the doctor of the facility where you are vaccinated.

-There is a link to the manufacturer’s fact sheet for each of the vaccines, which contains a lot of data about the vaccine and the clinical trials.
-All vaccines currently approved are through the FDA’s EUA (emergency authorization use).
-For all of the vaccines, manufacturers state if you are pregnant or breastfeeding, discuss your options with your healthcare provider.
+There is a link to the manufacturer’s fact sheet for each vaccine, which contains a lot of data about the vaccine and the clinical trials.
+One vaccine from Pfizer has full approval, and the other two from Moderna and Johnson and Johnson are currently approved are through the FDA’s EUA (emergency authorization use).
+For all vaccines, manufacturers state that if you are pregnant or breastfeeding, discuss your options with your healthcare provider.